Pinafore/cl1-hw/dan/README.md

 Coding:
 1. Understand the structure of the code.
-2. Write the data vectorize funtion.
+2. Understand the vectorize funtion.
 3. Write DAN model initialization `__init__` of `DanModel`: replace `self.network = None` with a real network.
 4. Write model forward function.
 5. Write the model training/testing function in `batch_step`.
 We don't have unit tests for this part, but to get reasonable performance, it's necessary to get it correct.